 In some cases, the client may themselves want to retain certain activities to themselves.
-For instance, they may already have a UI designer on board, or they may want to keep the testing part to themselves.
-Such permutations and combinations are usually possible.
+Such permutations and combinations are made easy because of the flexibility of the process.
 This is explained further in our buffet menu blog post.

 Benefits to Projects